Screen Gems: Early years (1921–1933)

 When producer Pat Sullivan came to Harry Warner to sign a contract with him on his and Otto Messmer's series Felix the Cat, he declined and instead told his soon-to-be former secretary Margaret J. Winkler that she should form her own company and take control of the distribution of the series.
 Winkler formed M.J.
 Winkler Productions and soon also took control of Max and Dave Fleischer's series Out of the Inkwell.
 By 1923 she and Sullivan were arguing, and that same year the Fleischer Brothers formed their own distribution company named Red Seal.
 Winkler saw an unreleased short called Alice's Wonderland, a cartoon produced and directed by Walt Disney, and became impressed with the short.
 The two agreed to make a series about the cartoon.
 In 1924, Charles Mintz married Winkler, and the latter's career began to decline.
 Mintz quickly assumed Winkler's role in the company, later rebranding it Winkler Pictures.

 In 1925 Winkler's renewal contract for the Felix shorts was written, yet Winkler declined to renew due to her dispute with Sullivan.
 The following year the Alice Comedies stopped being distributed by Winkler.
 After Mintz become involved with the progress it was clear that Disney was unhappy with the production costs on cartoons, and he asked Disney and Ub Iwerks to develop a new character.
 The result was Oswald the Lucky Rabbit, the first animated character for Universal Pictures.
 In February 1928, when the character proved more successful than expected, Disney sought to meet with Mintz over the budget, wanting to spend more on the cartoons.
-Mintz refused, and hired away all of Walt Disney Studios' animators except Iwerks, Les Clark, and Johnny Cannon, who all refused to leave Disney.
+Mintz refused, and hired away all of Walt Disney Studios's animators except Iwerks, Les Clark, and Johnny Cannon, who all refused to leave Disney.
 He moved the production of the Oswald cartoons to Winkler Pictures, along with Margaret Winkler's brother, George.
-After losing the Oswald contract to Walter Lantz, Mintz focused on the Krazy Kat series, which was the output of a Winkler-distributed property.
+After losing the Oswald contract to Walter Lantz, Mintz focused on Krazy Kat (a character from a comic strip by cartoonist George Herriman), which was the output of a Winkler-distributed property.

 M.J.
 Winkler Productions became known as Winkler Pictures after Mintz took over in 1926 and partnered with Columbia Pictures for distribution in 1929.
 In 1931, when the studio moved from New York to California, it was renamed The Charles Mintz Studio.